A Biblical Case for Old-Earth Creationism

 CONCLUSION

 Reflecting on God’s days of creation, I conclude with the words of the late Gleason Archer, Hebrew linguist, Bible scholar, educator, author, and champion for biblical inerrancy.
-He wrote the following in
+He wrote the following in Hermeneutics, Inerrancy, and the Bible:

 “Moses never intended the creative days to be understood as a mere twenty-four hours in length, and the information he included in [Genesis] chapter 2 logically precludes us from doing so.
 It is only by a neglect of proper hermeneutical methods that this impression ever became prevalent among God’s people, during the post-biblical era.
 Entirely apart from any findings of modern science or challenges of contemporary scientism, the twenty-four hour theory was never correct and should never have been believed—except by those who are bent on proving the presence of genuine contradictions in Scripture…Who can calculate the large numbers of college students who have turned away from the Bible altogether by the false impression that it bounds the conscience of the believer to the 24-hour Day theory?”63